-We offer online psychotherapy appointments / appointments by phone to people of all ages.
+We offer online psychotherapy appointments (usually on Zoom) or appointments by phone to people of all ages.
 These follow the same basic principles as all of the psychotherapy we offer, see Find Help.

 Our therapists have all completed the training “How to do Counselling Online” run by the Open University in order to ensure that they are up to date with the latest guidance about effective online and remote working, so are well placed to offer effective treatment this way.
 All of our therapists have experience in working remotely, and we will share with you a set of guidelines to help this work as smoothly as possible.

 There are gains & losses from working remotely – on the one hand it is a flexible way of working that is practical at the present time during the COVID-19 outbreak, but it can also suit people who, for example, need to travel a lot, who cannot easily leave the house or who are students moving between different locations.
 There are many reasons why this might be a preferred way of working.
 For some people having therapy remotely can feel freeing, making it feel safer to talk about difficult feelings while in the home setting and distanced physically from the therapist.
 For others it is a good practical alternative to face-to-face therapy, or a temporary arrangement while face-to-face therapy is not possible.
 It’s not going to suit everyone, so we would always offer you some appointments to try it out & see if this is going to work for you / your child.

 For the youngest children the work remains largely play based, with some children using drawing or music as they would in face-to-face work.
 We offer 1-1 online therapy for some children, while for others it can also be helpful to have parents present for some or all of the session, depending on each child’s needs & ability to manage online therapy.
 Children develop all sorts of creative uses of technology to communicate their thoughts and feelings, and as with face-to-face work our therapists help children explore the things that are bothering them and help them to put some difficult feelings into words.